macgregor-thompson/ng-drag-to-reorder/README.md

 ```

 2. `dtr-transition-timeout` allows you to set the timeout period (in milliseconds) for when the `dtr-transition` class is removed from the dragged element.
+You can pass in the number of milliseconds, or you can pass in a variable for it to evaluate.
 This is just an available option in case you want to add some custom animation.

 ```html